CodingAbdullah/Next-MDX-Blog-Starter/README.md

 The update statement takes in an additional parameter which is also the same thing (file name minus the `.mdx` extension located in the `/src/markdown` directory).

 ## 📊 Analytics
-Integrated in this setup project is Vercel Analytics (`@vercel/analytics`) to track user interactions and performance metrics of your personal blog.
+Integrated in this setup project is Vercel Analytics (`@vercel/analytics`) to track user interactions and performance metrics of the blog.

 ## ⚙️ Next.js Configuration
 The `next.config.ts` file is set up for working with AWS S3 and includes MDX extensions for enhanced functionality.
 Feel free to modify and add your own custom links to access storage and setting up other configurations.